Libensemble/libensemble/docs/running_libE.rst

     os.environ["OMP_NUM_THREADS"] = 4

 set in your simulation script before the Executor submit command will export the setting to your run.
-For running a bash script in a sub environment when use the Executor, see the ``env_script`` option to the :doc:`MPI Executor<executor/mpi_executor>`.
+For running a bash script in a sub environment when using the Executor, see the ``env_script`` option to the :doc:`MPI Executor<executor/mpi_executor>`.

 Further Run Information